fawix/nebula-sddm-theme/README.md

 ![screenshot](screenshot.png)

+## Manual Installation

+- copy the folder nebula to /usr/share/sddm/themes
+- open SDDM settings and select nebula or...
+- ...change CurrentTheme to nebula in /etc/sddm.conf

 ### A Note on dependencies

 - If the date is displaying in an small font you may be required to install the ttf-droid font